Saint Young Men: Manga

-Volume list
+The series has also been translated in other languages, including Chinese by Tong Li Publishing, French by Kurokawa, German by Egmont Manga, Italian by J-Pop, and Spanish by Norma Editorial.

+Volumes

 Anime

 The production of an anime film was first announced in issue No. 44 of Weekly Morning.
 Before the film release, a guidebook to the film was published on April 30, 2013.
 The film was directed by Noriko Takao and written by Rika Nezu.
 Its characters were designed by Naoyuki Asano and the music was composed by Keiichi Suzuki and Ryomei Shirai.
 The film was produced by Aniplex, Kodansha and Toho, was animated by A-1 Pictures, and distributed by Toho.
 It premiered in Japan on May 10, 2013.
-Its soundtrack was published by Aniplex on May 8, 2013.
+On May 8, 2013, its soundtrack was published by Aniplex and the main theme "Gag" was released on Speedstar Records.
 Later, on October 23, 2013, it was released in DVD and Blu-ray formats.
 In addition to the film, the same staff produced an original animation DVD (OAD) that was released along with the eighth manga volume.
 A second OAD was released along with the ninth volume.

 In an interview with NHK World, the staff for the anime noted that they wanted to stay loyal to the artwork of the manga while creating the movie.
 They decided to focus more on the art and character designs, and decided to give it a "sketched" look, instead of the traditional "bold, dark lines" typically used.
 All the shadows were colored by pencils, sometimes even scribbled to make sure that the "sketched" look came through.
 Like the manga, the anime film also recreates various attractions of Tachikawa, including the Showa Memorial Park.